dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 -   Devices that run iOS 8.0 and later

 >[!IMPORTANT]
->As of October 2017, the Intune Managed Browser app on Android app will support only devices running Android 4.4 and later.
+>As of October 2017, the Intune Managed Browser app on Android app supports only devices running Android 4.4 and later.
 The Intune Managed Browser app on iOS will support only devices running iOS 9.0 and later.
 >Earlier versions of Android and iOS will be able to continue using the Managed Browser, but will be unable to install new versions of the app and might not be able to access all of the app capabilities.
 We encourage you to update these devices to a supported operating system version.